Package 'cffr'

 Details

-If x is a path to a DESCRIPTION file or inst/CITATION, is not present on your package, cffr would auto-generate a preferred-citation key using the information provided on that file.
+If x is a path to a DESCRIPTION file, or if inst/CITATION is not present in your package, cffr auto-generates a preferred-citation key using the information provided in that file.

 Value